-With traditional marketing and advertising under increasing pressure to demonstrate return on investment and ongoing concerns over the ethics and accuracy of programmatic placements, the case for content marketing has really began to sink in.
+Traditional marketing and advertising are under increasing pressure to demonstrate return on investment.
+And with ongoing concerns over the ethics and accuracy of programmatic placements, the case for content marketing has really began to sink in.

 It’s crunch time.